2020 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Market activity: 2020-P Native American Sacagawea Dollar

-The Denver Mint struck 1,260,000 coins, representing the lowest production of the three 2020 varieties.
-This limited mintage makes Denver specimens particularly appealing to collectors seeking scarcer modern issues.
+The Denver Mint struck 1,260,000 coins — the lowest business strike production of the three 2020 varieties.
+This limited mintage makes Denver specimens particularly appealing to collectors seeking scarcer modern issues in the Native American Dollar program.

-Alaska’s State Legislature passed a resolution seeking the Treasury Department to strike 5 million 2020 Native American dollars for circulation release in Alaska.
-However, like all dollar coins after December 2011, Denver production remained exclusively for numismatic purposes.
-The initiative reflected strong local interest in honoring Peratrovich’s legacy.
+Alaska’s State Legislature passed a resolution asking the Treasury Department to strike 5 million 2020 Native American dollars specifically for circulation release in Alaska to honor Peratrovich’s legacy.
+However, like all dollar coins after December 2011, Denver production remained exclusively for numismatic collector products.
+The initiative reflected deep local pride in seeing an Alaska Native woman honored on U.S. currency.

 Denver coins exist in both Position A and Position B edge lettering orientations.
-The U.S. Mint distributed them through collector products beginning February 12, 2020.
-Most specimens avoided circulation wear due to direct sales channels.
-Premium-grade examples remain exceptionally scarce, with an MS68 Position A specimen achieving $1,300 at auction in April 2019.
+The Mint distributed them through collector products beginning February 12, 2020.
+Most specimens avoided circulation wear entirely due to direct sales channels.
+Premium-grade examples remain exceptionally scarce: an MS68 Position A specimen achieved $1,300 at auction in April 2019, demonstrating sustained long-term demand for top-quality examples.

 2020-D Native American Sacagawea Dollar Price/Grade Chart